sabbir-rupom/akaash-rest-api/README.md

 # REST-API PHP-Template
 A RESTful API template driven by flight-PHP framework

 **NOTE:** This template is based on my recent API development experiences.
-I will not boast that its a very good template, this project may have some serious design flaws- which I may need to overcome in recent days.
+I will not boast that its a very good template.
+This project may have some serious design flaws- which I may need to overcome in recent days.
 But I have tried my best to include some basic functionalities along with some help with third party PHP libraries so that young developers may find this project helpful to their Rest-API development and learning curve.

 ### What is flight-PHP?